 Some personal information we hold is ‘sensitive’ and subject to greater restrictions.
 Sensitive information relates to a person’s racial or ethnic origin, political opinions or membership of political bodies, religious beliefs or affiliations, philosophical beliefs, membership of a professional or trade association or trade union, sexual preferences or activities, criminal record, state of health and medical history.

-Some sensitive information is usually needed for applications for life insurance products and to manage claims on those products.
+Some sensitive information is usually needed for applications for life insurance products and to manage claims on those products (eg. health information).
 We will collect, use and disclose sensitive information only for the purposes for which it was provided, unless you agree otherwise or the use or disclosure of this information is allowed by law.
 Documents asking for sensitive information will explain this.

-On some occasions we may collect personal information about you from another person or entity (for example, where you are covered by, or a life insured, under a policy that covers more than one person or is taken out by someone you know).
+On some occasions we may collect personal information about you from another person or entity (eg. someone who refers you to us, or where you are covered by, or are life insured, under a policy that covers more than one person or is taken out by someone you know).
 If we have collected personal information about you from someone else, we will take reasonable steps to ensure that you are or have been made aware of this.

 - that you have provided their personal information to us

 - of who we are and how they can contact us